ChaitanyaKampara/TWITTER-SENTIMENT-ANALYZER/README.md

 Real-time or batch processing.
 Visualization of sentiment trends.

-A Twitter sentiment analyzer is an application that analyzes the sentiment (positive, negative, or neutral) of tweets posted on the social media platform Twitter. # Common uses of Twitter sentiment analyzer project:-
+A Twitter sentiment analyzer is an application that analyzes the sentiment (positive, negative, or neutral) of tweets posted on the social media platform Twitter.<br>
+# Common uses of Twitter sentiment analyzer project:-

 * Brand Reputation Management
 * Product Feedback